jp-mess/vae-color-article/index.md

 ## [Part 1: Results Gallery](https://messy-bytes.github.io/Advanced-ML-Color-Fixes/2023/04/29/P1.html)

 I've dedicated the first section to explaining the problem's scope, and demonstrating results in a small gallery.
-A lot of the images I focused on contain challenging color and lighting distortions that are hard to eliminate even with Photoshop tools.
+A lot of the images I focused on contain challenging color and lighting distortions that you generally won't see on other color balance articles.
 Some of this page is dedicated to explaining the general problem of color balance, but the writing does assume you are somewhat familiar with computational photography already.

 <br>